Santa Fe Railroad Ads: “Main Line to Progress” — 1955

 At the top is a detail from an ad placed by the Magnolia Petroleum Company, with the tag-line “Main Line to Progress.”

 Next, a cool detail from a Hutchings-Sealy National Bank of Galveston advertisement.

-And, lastly, a detail from the large double-page spread placed by the Santa Fe company itself; this illustration takes up almost an entire page.
+And, lastly, a detail from a large double-page Santa Fe Railroad ad.

 The previous Flashback Dallas post on this new Santa Fe line and its two new depots in Dallas and Denton can be found here.